nicktagliamonte/In-the-City/README.md

 - A safe zone which
   - Has an inventory of items the player can store, working around limited carry weight and giving them a place to stockpile resources
   - Blocks randomly generated combat events from occurring, and significantly decreases the frequency of randomly generated barter/begging events.
+  - Can be located from anywhere in the game through the `Locate` command, which will print a string of adjacencies required to get from the player's current position to the safe zone
+    - "To get to the safe zone from your current position, go through: "room 2" -> "room 1" -> "room 0"" where room 0 is the safe zone
+- An economic zone which
+  - Increases the incidence of random barter events and decreases, but does not eliminate, the incidence of random combat events.

 Some character names or attributes are pulled from things I was watching at the time I made them, which will not be a feature of the final game:
 - The party member is named chunky [see Tim Robinson sketch: "What do you do???"]